 Judicial Review Competition

 The HRLA Judicial Review Competition is an annual competition run by the Young Lawyers’ Committee.
 The competition is open to law students throughout the United Kingdom.
 It involves teams of two submitting paper applications for permission to judicial review.
 From the applicants 8 teams are chosen to make an oral application for permission at a London Chambers before human rights practitioners.
 The two teams who are awarded the highest scores for their oral permission application go on to compete in the final, which involves the substantive judicial review.
-The Final is held before a crowd in Middle Temple.
+The Final will be held at the Royal Courts of Justice.
 The Final is judged by eminent human rights barristers and members of the judiciary.
-If you’d like to know more, read a recent blog by last year’s winners Emma Foubister and John Fitzsimons here.

-The 2017 HRLA Judicial Review Competition has now closed for applications.
+The 2018 Judicial Review Competition is now closed for applications.

-Written submissions for permission to apply for judicial review are to be submitted by each team by way of Judicial Review Claim Form N461.
+26 March 2018 Written submissions for permission to apply for judicial review are to be submitted by each team by way of Judicial Review Claim Form N461.
 NB Claimants are permitted to attach grounds with their Claim Form if they wish.
-An example of a completed claim form can be found here.

 The successful teams granted leave to apply for permission orally will be notified by email.

-Oral hearings for permission for judicial review will take place in the evening in London Doughty Street Chambers, 54 Doughty Street, LONDON WC1N 2LS.
+Oral hearings for permission for judicial review will take place in the evening at Doughty Street Chambers, London.
 The two teams progressing to the final will be informed on the night, and will also be informed of whether they will be acting as the Claimant or Defendant in the final.

 Claimant to submit their grounds and skeleton argument.